williamdunstanmorris/williamdunstanmorris.github.io/_posts/ops/2018-08-07-fly-now-with-git.md

     - philosophy
 ---

-- Git is an open-source technology that keeps records of your changes
+Git is an open-source technology that keeps records of your changes.
+It allows for collaborative development.
+It allows you to know what changes you made and when, and to revert changes you made
-- Allows for collaborative development
-- Allows you to know what changes you made and when
-- Allows you to revert changes you made

-## How does it work?
+## So how does it work?

 Its quite simple conceptually - you have local machines you and other each work on, and everyone stores and retrieves their work through revision control - by 'committing', 'pushing' and 'pulling' work.